kw7oe/kw7oe.github.io/content/posts/benchmark-http-server-stuck-at-16k-request.md

 net.inet.tcp.msl: 15000
 ```

-By defualt, MacOS have a `MSL time` of 15 seconds.
+By default, MacOS have a `msl` time of 15 seconds.
 Hence, according to the
 specs, the connection will have to wait around 30 seconds before it can
-transist into `CLOSED` state.
+transits into `CLOSED` state.

 So after 16k requests, my laptop ran out of ephemeral ports, as most of it is
 still in `TIME_WAIT` phase.
 Hence,  my benchmark can only cap at 16k requests.